haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 - WCS
 - XYZ

-- Be critical of the data
+It is important when choosing your data to **be critical of the data you use!** Ask questions like:
+- Who provides this data?
+- How accurate is it?
+- How old is it?
+And be particularly

 But what if the data we need isn't already available or outdated?
 That's when we start gathering or making our own data, and where digitizing comes in.